dmitrydwhite/dmitry-dedup/README.md

 ```

 Any other fields are optional.
 However, this module will obliterate the entire older record with a newer record; fields that were present on an old record but not on a new record will NOT be retained.

+`_id` and `email` are required to be unique; duplicates in those fields will overwrite older records.
+If a duplicate of a record is found but its `entryDate` is equal to the first instance, priority will be given to a record with a higher index (found later) in the list.